-Blackboard Text: "Let no man despise thy youth."
+BLACKBOARD TEXT: "Let no man despise thy youth."
 1 Tim.
 4:12.

-Suggestive Songs: No. 32 or 36, "Missionary Volunteer Songs"; or No. 115 or 66, "Gospel in Song."
+SUGGESTIVE SONGS: No. 32 or 36, "Missionary Volunteer Songs;" No. 115 or 66, "Gospel in Song."

-When David, the shepherd boy, went down to visit his brothers in the camp of Israel, and saw the great, wicked giant Goliath come out from the camp of the Philistines, he said that he would go out and fight the giant.
-His brothers made fun of him, and even King Saul said, "Why, you are but a youth, you cannot fight a powerful giant like Goliath."
+When David, the shepherd boy, went down to visit his brothers in the camp of Israel, and saw the great wicked giant, Goliath, come out from the camp of the Philistines, he said that he would go out and fight the giant.
+His brothers made fun of him, and even the king, Saul, said, "Why, you are but a youth; you cannot fight a powerful giant like Goliath."
 But David, even though he was just a boy, did go out and fight the giant, and killed him.
-There followed a great victory for the armies of Israel, and it was David, the young shepherd boy, letting his light shine for Jesus just where Jesus wanted him, who was responsible for this great victory.
+There followed a great victory for the armies of Israel, and it was David, the young shepherd boy, who let his light shine for Jesus just where Jesus wanted him, who was responsible for this great victory.

 Some people say that boys and girls are too small to do anything for the Lord.
 They must wait until they grow up.
 But do you remember what Paul said to Timothy?
 "Let no man despise thy youth."
-Paul realized that boys and girls and young men and women could do a great deal for the Lord.
+Paul realized that boys and girls and young men and young women could do a great deal for the Lord.